riboviz/riboviz/docs/user/prep-riboviz-operation.md

 count_reads.log
 ```

+### Nextflow workflow

+Information on the execution of the Nextflow workflow is added to a file `.nextflow.log`.
+Log files from previous runs are in files named `.nextflow.log.1`, `.nextflow.log.2` etc. Every time Nextflow is run, the log file names are adjusted - on each successive run `.nextflow.log.1` becomes `.nextflow.log.2` and `.nextflow.log` becomes `.nextflow.log.1`).

+Log files for the invocation of each step in the workflow are captured in the [Nextflow `work/` directory](#nextflow-work-directory) described below.

 ---

 ## Read counts file

-`prep_riboviz` will summarise information about the number of reads in the input files and in the output files produced at each step of the workflow.
+The workflow will summarise information about the number of reads in the input files and in the output files produced at each step of the workflow.
 This summary is produced by scanning input, temporary and output directories and counting the number of reads (sequences) processed by specific stages of a RiboViz workflow.

 The read counts file, `read_counts.tsv`, is written into the output directory.